About the course

 The two Master level modules contribute 60 credits towards a Masters of Research in Education which can be completed at Kingston University.
 This can be undertaken at a later point in your career as a teacher as a form of continuing professional development.

-Any offer given will be subject to you passing the Professional Skills tests in literacy and numeracy; DBS & Medical Check clearance and receipt of outstanding qualification certificates.
+Any offer given will be subject to you satisfying DBS & Medical Check conditions and receipt of outstanding qualification certificates.

 How school placements work